Fernandocgomez/houston-web-080519/50-inverse-dataflow-1/LECTURE NOTES.md

 ### Learning Goals

 - Changing state in a parent component
-- Making declarative changes to state
+- Making declarative changes to state (updating an element in an array in state)